algosup/2022-2023-project-5-algorithmics-Team-2/Documents/Functional_Specifications.md

 4. Develop a database that can store information on the different wines and vineyards, as well as track the inventory of the individual wines and the blending process itself, in order to ensure consistency and quality control.
 5. Implement a testing framework that can validate the consistency of the blended wine over time, as well as its adherence to the desired flavor profile, in order to ensure that the blending process is working effectively.

-# 3. Stages of champagne production (description of the different stages of champagne production)
+# 3. Stages of champagne production

 There are nine steps for the production :